Resonance-aware parton-shower matching for off-shell top-antitop production with semi-leptonic decays at electron-positron colliders: Details of the calculation

 The results have been matched to \pythia{}~\cite{Sjostrand:2004ef,Bierlich:2022pfr} (specifically {{\sc Pythia8.315}}), using the default Simple-Shower approach.
 Only radiation from the final-state shower (or time-like shower in the \pythia{} jargon) is included, meaning that the initial-state (or space-like) shower has been completely disabled.
 Moreover, since we aim at NLO-matched predictions in QCD, we completely switch off QED radiation for the time-like shower, i.e.\ we prevent charged final-state particles and intermediate resonances from radiating photons as well as virtual-photon branchings into lepton or quark pairs.
 Consistently with our fixed-order choice, we set $\as=0.118$ in the PS generation, but we keep the default first-order running for technical reasons.\footnote{ Using a two-loop running for $\as$, together with the Catani--Marchesini--Webber (CMW) scheme~\cite{Catani:1990rr}, while necessary (though not sufficient) to achieve NLL accuracy in the PS~\cite{Dasgupta:2018nvj}, induces effects beyond NLO and therefore does not affect our matching prescription.
 Nonetheless, choosing the default \pythia{} settings for $\as$ allows us to test the dependence of the results on the regulator $\sqrt{t_0}$ of the PS counterterms for values of $\sqrt{t_0}$ deep in the IR region, as discussed later.
 Indeed, in our setup, selecting \texttt{"TimeShower:alphaSorder = 2"}, and possibly \texttt{"TimeShower:alphaSuseCMW = on"}, freezes the shower cut-off to values $\sqrt{t_0}\gtrsim 0.6\,$GeV and $\sqrt{t_0}\gtrsim 1\,$GeV, respectively.} Both for leptons and quarks (except for the top quark) zero masses are employed and kept untouched at event-generation level when writing the LHE file.
-For simplicity, we ask \pythia{} not to internally reset any of the masses read from the LHE files.\footnote{For quarks, this is done by setting \texttt{"LesHouches:setQuarkMass = 0"}, which uses zero quark masses for the first shower branching, but it does not imply that quarks are treated as massless throughout the shower evolution.
+We ask \pythia{} not to internally reset any of the masses read from the LHE files,\footnote{For quarks, this is done by setting \texttt{"LesHouches:setQuarkMass = 0"}, which uses zero quark masses for the first shower branching, but it does not imply that quarks are treated as massless throughout the shower evolution.
 This can be enforced via \texttt{"i:m0 = 0.0"}, with \texttt{i = \{1,2,3,4,5\}} for the different quarks.
 We verified that this can have an impact (in absence of hadronisation) of roughly $3.5\%$ on the integrated cross section.
-Since this option is anyway not allowed in the presence of hadronisation, we excluded it from our default settings. }
+Since this option is anyway not allowed in the presence of hadronisation, we excluded it from our default settings. } since this would affect the mappings used for the construction of the PS subtraction counterterms, which assume massless quarks and leptons also for the kinematics of the PS splitting.